jamesonrader/AudioQR/README.md

 ## How it works

 Any speaker can become an XT Audio Beacon.
 XT Audio Beacons are powered by ultrasonic fingerprints, each of which is composed of a permutation of inaudible tones lasting between 0.0005 and 0.002 seconds.
 The duration of the fingerprint is variable and depends on the amount of data relayed — typically a complete trigger lasts anywhere from 0.30 to 2.0 seconds.

-Data is extracted from a set of 2048 frequency/amplitude vectors derived from incoming audio using a Fast Fourier Transformation (FFT).
 Over the course of a second, thousands of bits of data can be relayed.
-Our triggers are concentrated between 16-22 kHz to minimize conflict with environmental noise and to remain human-inaudible.
+Our ultrasonic signals are concentrated between 16-22 kHz to minimize conflict with environmental noise and to remain human-inaudible.
 This means that any audio containing our triggers must be in a format that supports high-pitch frequencies (e.g., WAV) and should not be converted or compressed into a lesser format (e.g., MP3).

 Ultrasonic fingerprints can be generated to the point where single-use/throwaway triggers can be utilized for authorization and validation purposes, such as check-ins, private keys, and even payment processing.

-##### To receive WAV files beyond those included in the starter pack, please contact [info@qraider.com](http://qraider.com/#contact).
+##### To receive WAV files beyond those included in the starter pack, please contact [hello@cueaudio.com](http://qraider.com/#contact).
 Unique WAV files for check-in and authorization purposes can also generated upon request.
 Please allow up to 24 hours for a response.

 ###### Note: before publishing an app containing the XT Ultrasonic Fingerprint framework, please make sure you’ve read the FAQ and terms & conditions located [here.](http://qraider.com/XT/FAQ/)